-Non-current Interest rate swap 1,867 2,480
+Current Interest rate swap 1,216 1,867

 In 2010, the Institute entered into an interest rate swap transaction whereby \$20.4 million of the secured bank loan to finance ACS2 is fixed at an interest rate of 6.025% (before line fees) until 30 September 2020.
 The cap and swap transactions were taken out to provide long-term protection from exposure to rising interest rates.